How to Start a Food Truck in West Virginia (2026)

 • City Business License: $20

-• WV-based vendors with the statewide permit must give 72-hour advance notice to operate in Huntington
+• WV-based vendors with the statewide permit must provide 72-hour advance notice to operate in Huntington

 • Street Vending Permit: $20 (mobilized vending vehicle)

-• Must attach a copy of your Kanawha County Health Permit
+• Must provide a copy of your Kanawha County Health Permit (your statewide permit covers this)

-• Proof of liability insurance required: $1,000,000 aggregate minimum, with City of Charleston named as additional insured
+• Proof of general liability insurance required: $1,000,000 aggregate minimum, with the City of Charleston named as additional insured

 • Hold Harmless Agreement with the City required

-• Charleston levies a local B&O tax on gross receipts from operations within the city
+• Charleston levies a local B&O tax on gross receipts from operations within city limits; register with the Charleston Finance Department

-• Commercial auto insurance: Required for the food truck vehicle.
-Personal auto insurance will not cover commercial use.
-Coverage for the vehicle, equipment, and liability while driving.
+• Commercial auto insurance: Required for the food truck vehicle; personal auto policies exclude commercial use.
+Covers the vehicle, equipment, and liability while driving.

-• General liability insurance: $1,000,000 per occurrence.
-Required by Charleston (and recommended for all operations).
-Covers bodily injury and property damage to customers and third parties.
+• General liability insurance: $1,000,000 per occurrence minimum.
+Required by Charleston and recommended everywhere.
+Covers bodily injury and property damage to customers and third parties from your vending operations.

 Cost to Start a Food Truck in West Virginia